User trust and the ATT opt-in: A/B testing best practices for iOS 14.5+

 User attitudes towards data privacy

 Encouragingly, research suggests that many consumers are more comfortable with personalized advertising than initially thought.
-One study performed by Oxford Economics in 2018 suggests that around 70% of consumers are open to opting-in for a tailored ad experience.
+One study performed by Oxford Economics suggests that around 70% of consumers are open to opting-in for a tailored ad experience.
 The data shows that only a small minority are against a more personalized, targeted experience:

 - Just 17% feel uncomfortable with personalized offers